 - Where the prime contract is exempt from CAS under 9903.201-1, any subcontract under that contract is also exempt from CAS

-As a general rule, you may fall under one of the FAR cost accounting standards exemptions based on the dollar value and type of contract you have received from the federal government.
+As a general rule, you may fall under one of the CAS exemptions based on the dollar value and type of contract you have received from the federal government.
 For example, contracts and subcontracts with educational institutions are subject to special CAS coverage.

 If you are subject to CAS, then a standard CAS clause will be incorporated into your contract.

 If you do not fall under one of the cost account standards exemptions, you need to be aware of the type of coverage your contract has.
 There are various levels of CAS exemptions and coverage, such as full coverage, modified coverage, and exempt.